 Benefits of Mediation:

-- The dispute remains private;
+- The dispute remains private and confidential

-Both parties can bring independent legal counsel to the mediation session and when a final agreement is reached, the agreement can be put into writing either by the mediator or by the parties’ lawyers.
+Both parties can bring their lawyers to the mediation session.
+Then when a final agreement is reached, the agreement can be written out either by the mediator or by the parties’ lawyers.
 If either party attends the mediation without representation by a lawyer, that party will be advised to obtain legal advice before executing any agreement.

-- Business Disputes;
+- Business disputes